atedeg/mdm/docs/_docs/devops-techniques/quality-assurance.md

 Regarding code coverage, it was initially decided to use [Scoverage](https://github.com/scoverage/scalac-scoverage-plugin).
-However, for Scala 3 it is still not fully compatible: the use of Scala 3.2.0-RC1 or higher is mandatory.
+However, it is still not fully compatible with Scala 3 yet: the use of Scala 3.2.0-RC1 or higher is required.
-We tried using  Scala 3.2.0-RC2; however, Scoverage kept crashing badly, apparently due to its current lack of support for macros.
+We tried using  Scala 3.2.0-RC2; however, Scoverage kept crashing, apparently due to its current lack of support for macros.

 For convenience, we fell back to JaCoCo, which despite not being designed to operate directly with